junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean nods and steps into the dungeon.

 Inside, Lucifer is stretching comfortably, arms rising high above his head, yawning lazily as black smoke is still continuously flying in.
 He opens his mouth, drinking them in almost in an elegant posture, then letting out sighs of content.
-He stretches like a retired old man ready to have some morning exercise in the park, twisting and turning his jolts on the shoulders and knees.
-With each gulp, his moves get more active and smooth.
+He stretches like a retired old man ready to have some morning exercise in the park, twisting and turning his joints on the shoulders and knees.
+With each gulp, his movements get more active and smooth.

-The angel cuff is still locked on Lucifer's wrist, but the sigils on its side is burning now.
-Dean can see the orange light shivering in the carves lines.
-He throws a lighter at the holy oil circle they have drawn around the Devil, letting the circle of holy fire burn, just in case.
-He wishes quietly Sam could come back quickly.
+The angel cuff is still locked on Lucifer's wrist, but the sigils on its side are burning now.
+Dean can see the orange light shivering in the carved lines.
+He throws a lighter at the holy oil circle they have drawn around the Devil, letting the circle of holy fire burn, just to be safe.
+He wishes quietly that Sam could come back quickly.

 "How's the food?"
 Dean asks nonchalantly.
 "Tasty?
 Five stars?"

 Lucifer shrugs.
 "A bit too bitter, but it will do."
-He lights up his bloody red eyes as if just trying it out, then dims it back down.
+He lights up his bloody red eyes as if just trying it out, then dims them back down.
 "Just need a little bit more."

 "All yours, every demon in the bunker, devour in."
-Dean gestures vaguely at outside.
+Dean gestures vaguely at the outside.

 Lucifer narrows his eyes.
 "I know what you're doing, Dean.
 Taking me for a pest control, really?"

 Dean shrugs.
 "You get a free meal, I get a clean house.
 Call it mutual benefit."

 Lucifer hums carelessly.
 "What if I want a bigger free meal?
-It's very tempting that you have all those ghosting friends wander around, you know?"
+It's very tempting that you have all those ghosting friends wandering around, you know?"

 "Out of the question, you hear me?"
 Dean snaps.
 "You touch them, we burn your wings extra crispy, throw you back to the Cage, the whole set."

 Lucifer holds up two hands casually.
 "What if I say I take one of them, say, your least favorite one, that old drunken hunter always sitting in the corner, what's his name?
-Yeah right, you don't even know.
+Yeah, right, you don't even know.
 What about I take him, and I heal your beloved angel?
 That's a good enough deal, isn't it?"

 Dean bites his tongue, silently hating himself.

 Of course he can't say yes, but he can't say no, either.

 Lucifer studies his face, starts laughing.
-"Actually you know what, that deal is too good to be true, what about I take two of those nameless old drunks, and you get your Castiel back?
+"Actually, you know what, that deal is too good to be true, what about I take two of those nameless old drunks, and you get your Castiel back?
 You see where I'm getting at?"

 Dean can't trust his voice right now, so he just glares at the Devil.

 "Dad did the same thing in Sodom, fifty righteous men blabla, then forty-five, dropping all the way to ten, and you know what that taught us?"
 Lucifer says joyfully.
 "Everything has a price.
-Just depend on how much you are willing to pay.
+Just depends on how much you are willing to pay.
 That makes everything negotiable."

 The Devil looks at him right in the eyes, smiling sweetly.
 "So, Dean, how much are you willing to pay for your beloved angel, exactly?
 A shilling?
 A pound?
-Pay with your own life is too easy because you don't think it worth anything, what about those other humans?
+Pay with your own life is too easy because you don't think it's worth anything; what about those other humans?
 What about your proxy Dad or your dear Daddy and Mommy?
 Or your brother?
 Or, let's face it, none of the above, nothing at all?
 Maybe, the reason why you find it so difficult to face him, is because you know, you'd risk him for everything, but you're not really risking anything for him.
 Aren't you the most hypocritical man in the world, Dean?"

 Dean swallows violently, eyes stinging.
 "Shut up!
 You shut up!" he shouts uncontrollably.